 A pure rights-based argument about Padmaavat, where the Karni Sena’s objections stem from the portrayal of Rani Padmini, a “historically respected personality”, has not gained adequate notice.
 However, it is undeniable that Rani Padmini has been portrayed to be an object of lust for both the men who would determine her destiny forever.

-Soon after the release, in an open letter to Padmaavat director Sanjay Leela Bhansali, actor Swara Bhaskar commented:
+Soon after the release, in an open letter to Padmaavat (2018, dir.
+Sanjay Leela Bhansali), Actor, Swara Bhaskar commented: